 Over the course of the year, we spend most of our decorating energy on the interiors of our house.
-When the weather starts to warm up, we take that energy to the outside of our home to begin attacking the exterior To-Do List.
-That is what Ed and I did over the weekend.
+When the weather starts to warm up, we take that energy to the outside of our home to begin attacking the exterior project “To-Do” list.
+That is what I did over the weekend.
 Our list is a long one.
 After living in our house for 19 years – there are always things to be done.

 I painted, cleaned, and prepped 3 exterior light fixtures in about 2 hours time.
 It would have taken me longer to replace them.
 Since I love these fixtures, I was happy to bring them back to life.

 I have used Hammered Bronze spray paint from Rustoleum before with great results, but the oil-based brush on version of the paint is so much easier to use since it is thicker and the finish looks glossier.

 - The best part about using this paint is that you can leave the fixtures right in place!
 This fact alone will save you lots of time and you won’t need an electrician.